visgl/deck.gl/docs/developer-guide/prop-types.md

 ## Property Types

-The property types system enables layers to opt-in to specifying types, and also offers a certain amount of type auto-deduction to happen based on existing default values for layers that do not opt in.
+The property types system enables layers to opt-in to specifying types, and also allows a certain amount of type auto-deduction to happen based on existing default values for layers that do not opt in.

 Each prop in `defaultProps` may be an object in the following shape: